mamedev/mame/docs/source/usingmame/defaultkeys.rst

 **4**
     Player 4 start or 4 players mode
 **Backspace**
-    Bill 1 (For machines with a bill receptor, typically gambling) **9**
+    Bill 1 (For machines that have a bill receptor/note reader) **9**
     Service 1 (Service buttons are typically used to give free credits or to navigate the internal operator service menus)